rsksmart/rif-relay/Readme.md

 ## Scripts

-This repository contains a script that analyzes gas consumption for relay requests.
-It prints different metrics related to gas usage when relaying a transaction.
+This repository contains a script that analyzes gas consumption for relay and deploy requests.
+It prints different metrics related to gas usage when relaying a transaction or deploying a smart wallet.
 To run it, execute the command:

 `npm run analyze:gas <NETWORK_NAME>`

 where:
 - `<NETWORK_NAME>` is a required parameter for the network name, taken from the `hardhat.config.ts`, and must correspond to a valid RSK Node (commonly, regtest is used).
 Do not use this with the default network (hardhat) as it will fail.

+Example:
+`npm run analyze:gas regtest`

 [Deprecated Doc](docs/README.md)